aivec/wp-docker-dev-factory/README.md

 - XDebug built-in for easy debugging
 - Local SMTP mail server with [MailHog](https://github.com/mailhog/MailHog)
 - `ngrok` support for easy SSL testing on localhost
+- Take a snapshot of your environment and re-use for significantly reduced start-up time
 - Configurable WordPress version
 - Configurable PHP version (`7.2`, `7.3`, `7.4`, or `8.0`)
 - Configurable PHP environment variables